japgolly/scalajs-react/README.md

 # In Progress

-# Pending
+- Static and dynamic props (for Scala components).

+- Generic component-morphing.
+(P, CT, U…)

 - Refs.
   - VDOM
   - Functional components don't allow refs.
 Current `CtorType` doesn't support this.
   - Stringly typed.
   - DOM/component type of target may differ between declaration and assignment.

-- Static and dynamic props (for Scala components).
+# Pending

 - Integration with all the `.extra` awesomeness.
 (Because most of it has been tremendously useful in real-world code.)
 - Simplify `Scalaz` and `Monocle` modules.